 § 2 Domain, Domicile and Language

-The domicile of The Society is in the country in which The President of The Society resides.
+The domicile of The Society is in Denmark, in the greater Copenhagen area.

 The official language of The Society is English.

 The aims of The Society are: